MatthewBacalakis/Auth0Sample/readme.md

 For this sample we will need a new native application, rule, and an adjustment to our existing API.

 1. To create our application :
-    1. In the Auth0 Dashboard click the Add Application button.
+    1. In the Auth0 Dashboard click the CREATE APPLICATION button.
     2. Give your application a name and for this sample chose Native as the application type.
 Click create.
 	3. Go to the settings tab for the newly created application and save the domain and client id as they will be needed later.
 	4. Retrieve the callback url for the native app.
 		1. This sample follows the [Windows Universal App C#](https://auth0.com/docs/quickstart/native/windows-uwp-csharp) Quick Start.
 Follow the Configure Callback URLs section of the Quick Start to retrieve the sample application's callback url.
 		2. Go to the settings tab of the application and enter the callback url in the Allowed Callback URLs section.
 This url is the address Auth0 will return the access token to upon user login.

 2. Update the API to allow refresh tokens.
 For this sample we will reuse the API we created in the Scoped Authorization sample and allow refresh_tokens.
 We are doing this for demo purposes for the UWP native app sample only.
-Our SPA example can not keep a refresh_token secure and so a production SPA should never receive a refresh token.
+Our SPA example can not keep a refresh_token secure and so a production SPA should never be allowed to receive a refresh token.
-	1. In the Auth0 Dashboard go APIs and open the sample API we previously created.
+	1. In the Auth0 Dashboard go to APIs and open the sample API we previously created.
 	2. In the settings tab enable Allow Offline Access.

 3. Add a rule to ensure the offline_access and openid scopes are included in the access_token.
 	1. In the Auth0 Dashboard go to the rules tab.
 Click create rule.
 	2. Click empty rule.
-	3. Name your rule and insert this javascript into the rule making sure to update the client id const with the client id of your application.
+	3. Name your rule and insert this javascript into the rule making sure to update the client id constant with the client id of your application.
 The script checks the clientId of the app the login attempt is for to see if it matches that of the native application.
-If so it adds the offline_access and openid tokens to the access_token's scope.
+If so it adds the offline_access and openid scopes to the access_token's scope.

 	```javascript
 	function (user, context, callback) {